 So what are the beginnings of music?
-Did our forefathers start by pounding objects together to generate rhythm or by singing with their voices?
+Did our forefathers start by pounding objects together to generate rhythm or singing with their voices?
 What were the tools they used?
 Has music always been such a significant part of human culture, and if so, why?
-These are among the questions we have about rhythmic education and how it evolved through the ages.
+These are among the questions about rhythmic education and how it evolved through the ages.

 So let’s take a tour down history lane and clear some clouds on these questions.

 What Exactly Is Music?

 This is a tricky question to answer since everybody has their own viewpoint.
 For example, Jeremy Montagu of Oxford university characterises music as a “sound that expresses emotion.”
 Using such a definition, a mother trying to sing or hum to soothe her newborn would most likely be considered music, yet this basic melody would have signified speech.